 For example, the lack of affordable child care serves as a major barrier to military spouse employment.
 In this year's survey, 34% of active-duty spouse respondents who are not working but need to work reported "child care is too expensive."
-This finding concurs with the 2019 Survey of Active Duty Spouses, which found that the second most commonly cited reason among active-duty spouses for not seeking employment was "child care is too costly."39 While Blue Star Families' data shows that child care affordability was a larger barrier to employment than availability before the pandemic,40 COVID-19 exacerbated both.
-Reports by Child Care Aware of America,41 the National Association for the Education of Young Children (NAEYC),42 and the Center for American Progress (CAP)43 all indicate that the national child care capacity has drastically declined; as of July 2020, 35% of child care centers remained closed.44 seek child care at their local on-post child development center (CDC) before being authorized to use Military Child Care in Your Neighborhood (MCCYN) fee assistance.^{45,46,47,48} However, 64% of active-duty family respondents live off-installation.
+This finding concurs with the 2019 Survey of Active Duty Spouses, which found that the second most commonly cited reason among active-duty spouses for not seeking employment was "child care is too costly."
+While Blue Star Families' data shows that child care affordability was a larger barrier to employment than availability before the pandemic, COVID-19 exacerbated both.
+Reports by Child Care Aware of America, the National Association for the Education of Young Children (NAEYC), and the Center for American Progress (CAP) all indicate that the national child care capacity has drastically declined; as of July 2020, 35% of child care centers remained closed.

+DoD policies might likewise be hampering military families' access to affordable child care.
+Under existing regulations, military families must first seek child care at their local on-post child development center (CDC) before being authorized to use Military Child Care in Your Neighborhood (MCCYN) fee assistance.
+45,46,47,48 However, 64% of active-duty family respondents live off-installation.
 Thus, this policy creates undue hardship for military families who live off-installation.
 Blue Star Families recommends that Congress commissions a report on the demand for various child care options among military families and assesses the pros/cons of requiring families to first seek care at their local CDC before being authorized to use MCCYN fee assistance.